sonya75/EvonyScoutingApp/README.md

 **scoutapp.py**

 Its a graphical interface for scout.py.
 But it won't work unless the compiled version of scout.py is in the same folder as this one.

-Both the compiled version of scout.py and scoutapp.py are in ScoutRelease folder.
+Both the compiled version of scout.py and scoutapp.py are in release folder.
+Download the folder and run scoutapp.exe to use it.